and3rson/django-searchable-select/README.md

 # Known issues

-  - Not tested with `ForeignKey` fields.
+  - Not tested with empty fields.

 # Contributing